shellscape/webpack-plugin-serve/README.md

 Type: `boolean`<br>
 Default: `true`

-If `true`, will enables [`Hot Module Replacement`](https://webpack.js.org/concepts/hot-module-replacement/) which exchanges, adds, or removes modules from a bundle dynamically while the application still running, without the need of a full page reload.
+If `true`, will enable [`Hot Module Replacement`](https://webpack.js.org/concepts/hot-module-replacement/) which exchanges, adds, or removes modules from a bundle dynamically while the application still running, without the need of a full page reload.

 ### `host`
 Type: `String | Promise`<br>